mwdempower/mwdempower-github.io/content/blog/homebased-daycare.md

 5. **Complete training:** Wee Watch requires all providers to complete a training program in early childhood education.
 They offer training courses online and in-person.
 6. **Receive a license:** Once you have completed the application process, interview, home inspection, and training, Wee Watch will issue you a license to operate a home daycare under their agency.

+## Startup costs
+The startup costs for a home-based daycare in Ontario can vary based on a number of factors, including location, the size of the daycare, and the age range of the children being cared for.
+Here are some potential costs you may need to consider:
+1. **Licensing and Certification Fees:** In Ontario, home-based daycare operators are required to obtain a license from the Ministry of Education.
+You may also need to obtain certification in First Aid and CPR.
+These fees can vary but typically range from a few hundred to a few thousand dollars.
+2. **Safety Equipment and Supplies:** You may need to purchase safety equipment such as fire extinguishers, smoke detectors, and safety gates.
+You may also need to purchase supplies such as toys, books, and educational materials.
+You can get most of the stuff from Mom groups on Facebook to keep the costs down.
+3. **Insurance:** Home-based daycare operators in Ontario are required to carry liability insurance.
+The cost of insurance can vary based on the amount of coverage you need.
+4. **Marketing:** You can avoid any marketing costs by advertising on Facebook mom groups and babysitting groups

+Overall, the startup costs for a home-based daycare in Ontario can be a few thousand dollars, depending on your specific needs and the requirements in your area.